Meristacrum: Description

-The nucleus is small, (about 3-5 Âµm (micron, or micrometre)) not clearly visible during mitosis and interphase, the nucleolus is prominent, and central.
+The nucleus is small, (about 3-5 μm (micron, or micrometre)) not clearly visible during mitosis and interphase, the nucleolus is prominent, and central.

 The resting spores (zygospores) are formed by hyphal conjugation (conjugation of neighbouring hyphal cells or scalariform conjugations between adjacent hyphae), the zygosporangium (episore) is hyaline (glass-like or transparent) or slightly pigmented and smooth or ornamented.
 The zygospore (endospore) is ovoid and smooth or globose to sub-globose and roughened, germinating directly to produce secondary spores or a sporophore.